 - Tells you how changes to this Notice will be made available to you.

-This Notice applies to Kootenai Health, Kootenai Clinic, Heart Clinics Northwest, Kootenai Outpatient Surgery, Kootenai Outpatient Imaging, Kootenai Health Foundation and their staff, physicians, vendors, volunteers, and students insofar as the health information maintained about you in those organizations.
+This Notice applies to Kootenai Health, Kootenai Clinic, Kootenai Heart Clinics, Kootenai Outpatient Surgery, Kootenai Outpatient Imaging, Kootenai Health Foundation and their staff, physicians, vendors, volunteers, and students insofar as the health information maintained about you in those organizations.